Anoobis5/COVID_GeoJSON_FinalProject/Technology.md

 SciKitLearn and Tensorflow were the ML libraries we'll be using to create a classifier.

 ## Dashboard
-We will be using Heroku to fomulate our dashboard.We plan on using Flask, and we may also integrate D3.js for a fully functioning and interactive visualizations on our dashboard.
+We will be using Heroku to fomulate our dashboard.
+We plan on using Flask, and we may also integrate D3.js for a fully functioning and interactive visualizations on our dashboard.

-## GeoJson Mapping
+* GeoJson Mapping
 * Java Script
 * HTML
 * https://covidactnow.org/data-api